mvolkmann/blog/src/astro.md

 </style>
 ```

-This `Border` component can be used as follows:
+This `Border` component can be used as follows.
+Note how content is included.

 <img alt="Astro component with slot" style="border: none; width: 30%"
   src="/blog/assets/astro-component-with-slot.png?v={{pkg.version}}" />